SAP-samples/teched2025-DA260/exercises/ex4/README.md

    ![ex_04_7](images/ex_04_07.png)

 8. After the import, the Remote Tables have been successfully created in SAP Datasphere.
-To check if they are functioning, click on one of the tables to open the Remote Table editor.
+To check if they are functioning, click on one of the tables highlighted in blue to open the Remote Table editor.

    ![ex_04_8](images/ex_04_08.png)

 9. In the Remote Table editor, open the preview window to test that the data can be read.
-In the **View** section, click the **Preview** button.
+In the **View** section on the top menu bar highlighted in blue, click the **Preview** button.
 This opens a preview in the lower section of the screen.

    ![ex_04_9](images/ex_04_09.png)